What Are Basic Safety Rules for Freediving and Spearfishing?

 - Don’t Do Too Much: Think back to your static apnea training.
 Everything you did was deliberate and intentional.
 This is key to maintaining oxygen levels.

-- Controlled Movements: It’s not just important to control your body with calm movements for longer lasting breath but also because you want to keep the fish in the area to spearfish.
+- Controlled Movements: It’s not just important to control your body with calm movements for longer-lasting breaths but also because you want to keep the fish in the area to spearfish.
 Controlled movements allow you to be in the environment while using the lowest amount of energy and oxygen possible.

 - Stay Flat: You’ll want to make sure your body is as flat as possible when freediving.
 Angles can shift the body and organs in ways that do not help when trying to hold the breath.
 Staying flat keeps your body still and controlled for longer dives.